inayet/masjidikhlas-v3/site/content/contact/_index.md

 - RTD Bus routes serve the area
 - Check RTD website for current schedules and routes

-We look forward to welcoming you to Test Mosque!
+We look forward to welcoming you to Masjid Ikhlas!